splunk/splunk-operator/docs/CustomResources.md

 Use the Monitoring Console to view detailed topology and performance information about your Splunk Enterprise deployment.
 See [What can the Monitoring Console do?](https://docs.splunk.com/Documentation/Splunk/latest/DMC/WhatcanDMCdo) in the Splunk Enterprise documentation.

-The Splunk Operator now includes a CR for the Monitoring Console (MC).
+The Splunk Operator now includes a CRD for the Monitoring Console (MC).
 This offers a number of advantages available to other CR's, including: customizable resource allocation, app management, and license management.

 * An MC pod is not created automatically in the default namespace when using other Splunk Operator CR's.
 * When upgrading to the latest Splunk Operator, any previously automated MC pods will be deleted.
 * To associate a new MC pod with an existing CR, you must update any CR's and add the `monitoringConsoleRef` parameter.
-* A namespace can contain only one MC pod.

 The MC pod is referenced by using the `monitoringConsoleRef` parameter.
 There is no preferred order when running an MC pod; you can start the pod before or after the other CR's in the namespace.
-The MC pod will periodically check for the existence of new or existing pods in the namespace, and automatically configure a connection to those pods.
+The MC pod will automatically update itself on the creation or deletion of the pods that have a reference set to the MC pod, and will automatically configure a connection to those pods.

 ## Examples of Guaranteed and Burstable QoS